Skip to main content

 Using environment varables

-Values can be set dynamically via environment variables which are available under $processEnvironment template variable.
+Values can be set dynamically via environment variables which are available under $env template variable.
 This functionality helps set different configuration values without modifying the test definition and keeping secrets out of your source code.

 For example, to set a default HTTP header for all requests via the SERVICE_API_KEY environment variable, your test definition would look like this: